capita-7/SPA/README.md

-# ⌖ SPA (Security and Privacy Analysis Toolkit) - Little push to your Productivity. 📈
+# ⌖ safe-t( pronounced as "safety" , A Vulnerability and Privacy Analysis Toolkit)

 ##### (Leave a ⭐️ on Repo if it helps !)